 Most guests are very receptive to this change, however, some smokers are personally offended that they cannot smoke in a family amusement park.
 I can’t even begin to count how many kids I’ve seen sitting in the smoking areas waiting for their parents to finish up a cigarette.

-Along with banning smoking in the parks, Disney is putting a limit on the size of strollers allowed in the park.
+Along with banning smoking in the parks, Disney also put a limit on the size of strollers allowed in the park.
 The strollers can be no larger than 31″ (79cm) wide and 52″ (132cm) long, thankfully, most strollers already follow this guideline, including double jogging strollers.
 Parents can no longer bring in stroller wagons as well, their departure making way to ease congestion states Disney Parks Blog.

 For those people saying that Walt Disney allowed smoking in his parks when they were opened, remember the dude died from lung cancer.
 Just drop the cig for a few hours and enjoy your time waiting in line for Star Wars.